roshdwivedi/2048-game/README.md

 ## Learning Objectives

 - Understand the basics of HTML, CSS, and JavaScript.
-- Learn how to structure a web page using HTML.
-- Learn how to style a web page using CSS.
 - Learn How to use Docker file
 - Implement the game logic for 2048.